BibleTools

 God and the world do not have the same perspectives on how to live life.
 Once we have the right standards, God's standards, saying, "No," to ourselves is of paramount importance if we want to put on the image of God and remove the image of this world.
 The world, combined with our own carnality, keeps pressuring us to conform to its attitudes and ways, and if we are passive, it is easy for us to drift with its way of thinking.
 We must make choices.
 Sometimes, they are very difficult because of the sacrifice involved.
 In them, we will show whether we respect God and His purpose or this world.

 The fear of God must become a foundation stone to us, one of the kind of nobility and strength of character Nehemiah possessed.
 It does not matter whether the issue is losing weight because of gluttony or eliminating debt because of covetousness.
-The world takes little notice of God until trouble is already upon them.
+The people of the world take little notice of God until trouble is already upon them.
 But we must learn to do all things to glorify God, and it takes deeply respecting Him to do this.
 Honestly, would Jesus allow Himself to drift from His focus on glorifying God to become obese or in debt to the point of bankruptcy?
 His respect for—fear of—God would not permit Him to do these things.

 The Christian has to rip himself from the world's way of thinking and doing.
 He must be a nonconformist in this regard.
 He must always understand that the world, though mentioning God frequently, does not fear Him, as its conduct shows.
 Romans 3:18 asserts, "There is no fear of God before their eyes."
 A Christian must consciously march to the beat of a different drummer.